MarcisGailitis/GCP---Associate-Cloud-Engineer/3 Essential Google Cloud Infrastructure - Core Services.md

 - Enforces access control policies for applications and resources:
   - Identity-based access control
-  - Central authorization layers for applications access by HTTPs
+  - Central authorization layers for applications access by HTTPS
 - Cloud IAM is applied after authentication.
 So you can use application-level access control, instead of relying on network-level firewalls.

 ### 2.09.
 Lab Intro: Cloud IAM